Skip to main content

 bun run env:push # Sync env vars to Vercel and Convex

-env:init scans for .env.example files in apps/ and packages/, then creates both .env.local (for development) and .env.production (for production) if they don’t exist. env:check compares each .env.example against its .env.local and .env.production, reporting any missing or empty keys grouped by app. env:push syncs variables to your deployment platforms:
+.env.example files are the source of truth for which variables each app and package needs.
+Users create their own .env.local as needed. env:init scans for .env.example files in apps/ and packages/, then creates both .env.local (for development) and .env.production (for production) if they don’t exist. env:check compares each .env.example against its .env.local and .env.production, reporting any missing or empty keys grouped by app. env:push syncs variables to your deployment platforms:

 SourceVercel targetConvex target